 - Defined benefit plans are professionally managed while defined contribution pension plans are not managed that way.

-- Defined contribution plan does not guarantee retirement income for the entire life received from the employer in the form of an annuity whereas the same is totally ensured in these plans.
+- A defined contribution plan does not guarantee retirement income for the entire life received from the employer in the form of an annuity, whereas the same is totally ensured in these plans.

 The advantages are discussed below-